kulfix/n8n-nodes-beehiiv/README.md

 ![Banner image](https://user-images.githubusercontent.com/10284570/173569848-c624317f-42b1-45a6-ab09-f0ea3c247648.png)

-# n8n-nodes-starter
+# n8n-nodes-beehiiv

-This repo contains example nodes to help you get started building your own custom integrations for [n8n](n8n.io).
+This repo contains the community node provided by [Oasis](https://www.getoasis.io) to help you automate your newsletters with [n8n](n8n.io).
 It includes the node linter and other dependencies.

-To make your custom node available to the community, you must create it as an npm package, and [submit it to the npm registry](https://docs.npmjs.com/packages-and-modules/contributing-packages-to-the-registry).

 ## Prerequisites